Breast Cancer: Defining the Disease

 Receptor (ER)

-An ER is a protein found on the cell surface that can bind to estrogen to help cells grow.
+ER is a protein found inside of the cell.
+Estrogen attaches to the ER and this may cause a cell to grow.
 ER-positive means that the cancer has ERs.
-ER-positive is also referred to as hormone receptor-positive (HR-positive).
+ER-positive is also referred to as hormone receptor–positive (HR-positive).
 If the cancer does not have any ERs, it’s considered ER-negative.

 Progesterone